 This allows me to hear that the melody is in the proper key signature, otherwise, I may not hear that the 808s are off.
 It’s a pretty big bummer to listen to a song later, or even worse, have another person point out that something about your song is off-key.

-For that reason, it doesn’t hurt to use this method quickly to ensure a properly in tune bass-line.
+For that reason, it doesn’t hurt to use this method quickly to ensure a properly in tune bass-line, however, you may have to brush up on your music theory knowledge a little bit by reading Mark Sarnecki’s music theory book from Amazon.

 6) Boost the peak of the 808’s frequencies.